Microbiology Subjects List 2025: Check Semester-wise Subjects & Syllabus

 • Aerobic respiration of Krebs cycle, ETC in bacteria

-• Introduction to lipid metabolism
+• Introduction to the lipid metabolism

-Microbial genetics, molecular biology, and recombinant DNA technology
+Microbial genetics, molecular biology and recombinant DNA technology

 Under this subject, the student will learn about microbial genetics which means the area within genetic engineering and Microbiology.
 The students study the recombinant DNA technology which explains the process of cutting and pasting DNA molecules to introduce them to new host cells.